ria-com/nomeroff-net/README.md

 Nomeroff Net.
 Automatic numberplate recognition system.
 Version 2.4

 ## Introduction
-Nomeroff Net is an opensource python license plate recognition framework based on the application of a segmentation neural network and cusomized OCR-module powered by RNN architecture.
+Nomeroff Net is an opensource python license plate recognition framework based on YOLOv5 and CRAFT networks and customized OCR-module powered by RNN architecture.

 The project is now at the stage of development, write to us if you are interested in helping us in the formation of a dataset for your country.